navaro/qoraal-engine/README.md

 __Tool__, the integrated compiler, transforms these Engine Machine Language files into byte code, ready for execution by Engine.
 Fast, efficient, and lightweight, Tool is perfect for just-in-time compilation, minimizing overhead and seamlessly integrating with your application.

-__Engine__ with __Tool__ is tailor-made for embedded C or C++ applications, providing a powerful and efficient solution for real-time state machine management, ensuring optimal performance with a nostalgic twist.
+__Engine__ with __Tool__ is tailor-made for embedded C or C++ applications, providing a powerful and efficient solution for real-time state machine management, ensuring optimal performance.

 ## The Proverbial "Toaster Oven"
 You might be surprised to hear that Engine was designed for use with deeply embedded systems.
 To better understand how this works, let's consider a simple example, the proverbial "Toaster Oven":